chevah/geck/docs/programming/review.rst

 * Does the merge commit message describe what is done by this branch?

-* Does the branch name starts with the GitHub ticket ID.
+* Does the branch name start with the GitHub ticket ID?

 * Do **all** tests pass?
 Does GitHub say that the branch is **Good to merge**?